jamesxdigital/jamesxdigital.com/emojilibrary/index.md

   </tr>
   <tr>
    <td>Licence information</td>
    <td>1 license code for 2 instances: Your Emoji Library license code can be used on two instances.
-For example: After Effects and Premier Pro on the same machine.
+For example: After Effects and Premiere Pro on the same machine.
 Or After Effects on two different machines.
-Or Premier Pro on two different machines.
+Or Premiere Pro on two different machines.
 As soon as the license code has been used on a third instance, it will automatically log out one of the previous instances.</td>
   </tr>
  </tbody>
 </table>